…and not hard rubber

-Of course, the reverse applies, too, and in some sections, the liquid faces an increased resistance to flow.
+Of course, the reverse applies, too, and in some sections, the liquid is confronted with increased resistance to flow.
 However, the minuscule areas with reduced contact angle cause a strong enough pull on the elastic skin of the liquid and are more significant because eventually the liquid spreads out, encircles those hydrophobic sections and pulls the liquid across them.

 Back to here, drawing 3 shows an application of the above.
 There are two grooves or scratches with different inclusive angles, γ1 and γ2.
 At the same level, radii R1 and R2, relevant for the capillary pull, are formed and are different.
 The capillary pull increases inverse proportionally with the radius.
 Meaning: with all other parameters the same, but R2 being 4 times R1 the liquid would flow 4 times further in the narrow groove.